 At the end of this process, the Copperleaf Value Framework provides an enterprise-wide view of all of the value measures that support the organization’s goals—as well as the models used to calculate how individual investments or projects affect those measures.”

-Why did we build the Value Framework Library?
+Why did we build the Value Model Library?

 “The library has been a work in progress for almost 5 years and embodies Copperleaf’s collective experience developing value frameworks for some very well-respected organizations, including BC Hydro, Duke Energy, Anglian Water, and others .
 Through this experience, we’ve been able to see the broad spectrum of what customers need and value, and the similar concerns and challenges they share.
 Utilities are natural monopolies and can therefore share benchmarks and knowledge, and leverage benefits collaboratively.
 They understand that by sharing best practices, they can become stronger and improve their own performance.”